HyperCrowd/jquery-ui/README.md

 The motivation here is that this jquery form that you've created will be the new default page, replacing /docs currently serving as the default redirect.

-## Styling changes (Optional)

-Please use the a header graphic.
-See telegram.
-Match the background color in the div to that of the image margins so that the image can appear to be stretched.
-Set the height of this image to be 200 pixels.

-Use a dark css theme instead of the white background with bright colors, which will be easier on the eyes for operators spending significant time evaluating data.
-Please select appropriate colors from the header image to be the buttons and other UI element colors.
-Select colors for high contrast against the background.